jpalardy/vim-slime-ext-plugins/README.md

 ### Example of using a simple plugin

-In this example, we are going to write a plugin that sends the text it receives to a file `foo.txt` in the current directory.
+In this example, we are going to write a plugin that sends the text it receives to an already-existing file `foo.txt`, in the current directory.
 We need to define a function for plugin configuration, and another for handling the data.
 We also define two functions for validating the environment and validating the configuration.
 Check your extension plugin to see if these functions exist and if they are optional.

 ### Configuration